Guseyn/rewrite-java-definitions/README.md

 # rewrite-java-definitions

 This project contains set of visitors from the [docs](https://docs.openrewrite.org/java/refactoring-java-source-code) of [Rewrite](https://github.com/openrewrite/rewrite) project.
+The main purpose of this project is to show how java definitions can be used in the code.
+Also this project is real life example of what you can see in the docs of Rewrite project.

 ## Project structure